MaxAndrewNZ/AutonomousNavigation/progress.md

     - Pangolin
     - OpenCV 4.5.0
-    - eigen 3.3.8
+    - Eigen 3.3.8
     - ORB_SLAM2

 Think I need root access to install ROS.
 Will likely need ROS.

 Tried running the RGB-D example using data downloaded from http://vision.in.tum.de/data/datasets/rgbd-dataset/download.
 Ran into issues with associations.
-Therfore, was not able to run the examples.
+Therefore, was not able to run the examples.

 Leaving ORB-SLAM2 for now.
 Will attempt multi sensor setups.